Larry McMurtry, award-winning novelist who pierced myths of his native Texas, dies at 84

 He married Faye Kesey, the widow of novelist Ken Kesey, in 2011.
 They had met more than a half-century earlier when Mr. McMurtry and Ken Kesey, author of “One Flew Over the Cuckoo’s Nest,” were writing fellows at Stanford University.

 Mr. McMurtry’s first marriage, to novelist Jo Scott McMurtry, ended in divorce.
-He had a son from his first marriage, singer-songwriter James McMurtry.
-Complete information on survivors was not immediately available.
+They had a son, singer-songwriter James McMurtry, but complete information on survivors was not immediately available.

 In a 1968 book of essays about Texas called “In a Narrow Grave” — praised by Washington Post book critic Jonathan Yardley as “arguably the best book ever written about Texas” — Mr. McMurtry eulogized the passing of earlier generations, including his own family, who pledged allegiance to the god who gave rise to The Cowboy.
 “They found it bitter to leave the land to which they were always faithful,” he wrote, “to the strange and godless heirs that they had bred.”